Let’s Commit Murder!

 Isn’t that edging another cliché?

-The police arrested that ‘lying bastard’ without hesitation and the people rejoiced.
-That gave the public their happy ending cliché and the police became heroes for what they did.
-The city slept at night but something wasn’t quite right.
+The police arrested that ‘lying bastard’ without hesitation, and the people rejoiced.
+That gave the public their happy ending, and the police became heroes for what they did.
+The city slept at night, but something wasn’t quite right.
 He didn’t do it.
 He couldn’t have.
 He was somewhere else when the murder was being committed.
-It turned out that the police moved fast and invented a story to fit the crime.
+It turned out that the police moved too fast and invented a story to fit a crime.
 A murderer remained on the loose while an innocent young man was held by the judicial system for eighteen months.
 Eventually, he was acquitted and released.
-The prosecution proved that he had left a fingerprint on a light switch but not when it was deposited there.
-The remaining evidence wasn’t compelling enough to convict.
-Police couldn’t prove how he got all the way to her place to commit the brutal murder and then back home without his jealous girlfriend knowing about it or getting single a drop of blood on his skin, hair, clothes, car, or bat.

 Inspiration to get angry